 Here in Forest Grove — just 25 miles west of Portland, not far from Willamette Valley wine country — farmland, vineyards and forest beckon you to hike, bike, fish, paddle and stroll.
 It’s also a hot spot for sipping and tasting: handcrafted wine, beer and cider complement the Pacific Northwest’s only sake-brewing operation.
 The small-town vibe here makes for a friendly, easy-to-navigate downtown that flanks Pacific University, with a vibrant arts, entertainment, dining and craft beverage scene.
 Pack your bikes and kayaks — or books and board games.
 Here’s how to enjoy a relaxing family weekend in Forest Grove.

 Day 1, Thursday: Downtown and heritage districts

 It’s easy to explore Forest Grove by foot, bike (on quiet side streets) or car (there’s plenty of free parking).
 Today’s trip is within seven miles, round trip.
-Start with a Thai espresso, pastry or toast at Kafé — try the Little Italy, with ricotta and apricot jam.
-Stroll through Forest Grove’s three heritage districts, where immaculate homes ranging from Queen Anne to Colonial Revival rise from colorful gardens and century-old buildings still house vibrant gift shops and restaurants.
+Start with a hot breakfast treat and an international beverage in the cozy house of Telvet Coffee.
+Stroll through one of four of Forest Grove’s three heritage districts, where immaculate homes ranging from Queen Anne to Colonial Revival rise from colorful gardens and century-old buildings still house vibrant gift shops and restaurants.
 Cruise the tree-studded campus of Pacific University, whose stately wood and brick buildings date as far back as 1850.
-Browse shops like the brand new Daniela’s on Main gift boutique and Valley Art Gallery, a local artists’ cooperative offering classes for kids and adults.
-The Knotty Lamb draws knitters from as far as Seattle for its incredible yarn selection and classes, A Framer’s Touch offers local products as well as custom frames, and Lost Wax captivates vinyl record fans.
+Browse shops like Main Street Mercantile, a shop housing many vintage and craft vendors, and pop into Valley Art Gallery, a local artists’ cooperative offering classes for children and adults.
+The Knotty Lamb draws knitters from as far as Seattle for its incredible yarn selection and classes, A Framer’s Touch offers local products as well as custom frames, and and Guidetti’s Marketplace is an Italian foodie’s paradise.